NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/disseminate.md

 “Self-serve” means that anyone may easily download and save 3D data locally without contacting the publisher, although the end user may be required to sign in or up to a service to enable this ability.
 This is the most accessible and fastest route for someone to receive your 3D data.

-A managed approach in which an end user must, for example, request 3D data via email and wait for a reply each time they wish to make a download can allow for greater control over data dissemination but could also appear to be a form of gatekeeping.
+A managed approach in which an end user must, for example, request 3D data via email or webform and wait for a reply each time they wish to make a download, would not be considered best practice for open access.
+Gatekeeping practices will deter potential users, who will ultimately go elsewhere for 3D content that is unrestricted.
+Your organization should prioritize and implement analytics tools to track downloads for institutional reporting and to measure engagement, but not at the social capital cost of turning away your users.